FlynnOwen/poly-ominoes/README.md

 I have decided to use a recursive solution, using the base case of a monomino, which is a single tile.

 Given all one-sided polyominoes of order n - 1, we can construct all one-sided polyominoes of order n.
 We do this by keeping a unique cache (a set, initialised as empty) of all one-sided polyominoes of order n, and for each polyomino of order n-1, we add a single tile in any free adjacent position to each existing tile.
 We then rotate this new one-sided polyomino by 90 degrees anti-clockwise and check it against our cache.
 If it is in the cache, we un-rotate the polyomino and move onto placing a different tile.
 If it isn't in the cache, we repeat this process until we have rotated it a full 360 degrees.
-If none of the rotations of this polyomino are in the cache, it is added to the cache.
+If none of the rotations of this one-sided polyomino are in the cache, it is added to the cache.

 This is then repeated for each possible free, adjacent tile, for each one-sided polyomino of order n-1.
 Once we are completed, we re-initialise the cache, and set n = n + 1, using our old cache as our set of one-sided polyominoes of order n - 1.